ChrisYoxall/go.reading.list/README.md

 Update details of book with ID 2: curl -X PUT -d "$BODY" localhost:4000/v1/books/2

 Delete book with ID 2: curl -X DELETE localhost:4000/v1/books/2

+## Web Routes ##

+Home which lists all books: http://localhost:8080/

+Fileserver for css: http://localhost:8080/static  (note how the final / must be removed to get the css file)